dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 sudo ssh-keygen
 ```

-In the process, it will ask you to enter the path to the created private and public keys:
+In the process, you are asked to enter the path to the created private and public keys:

 > \>sudo ssh-keygen
 >